How to Get Rid of Rats in Attic, Walls & House?

 Action step: use trapping + sealing first.
 That solves the issue without surprise damage.

-How to Get Rodents Out of Walls Without Tearing Your House Apart
+How to Get Rid of Rats in Walls Without Tearing Your House Apart

-Why this matters: if you just trap “somewhere,” you usually miss them.
-Wall rodents move in tight paths, like little hidden highways.
+Why this matters: if you trap randomly, you usually miss them.

 Listen, Track, and Trap Along Wall Routes

-Step 1: Figure out where the noise is strongest
+Step 1: Find where the noise is strongest

 Step 2: Look for signs nearby